IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

 - Using voltage to control motors causes inconsistent speeds
   - Want some method to guarentee straightness

+### 1/13/22
+- Added `trackLocation` function, `location` variable, and `getLocation` function
+  - Moved location tracking here
+  - Tracking is done in a different thread
+#### Testing
+- Tested location tracking
+  - Fixed bugs
+    - `rev2rad` needed for polar vector calculations
+    - Use absolution rotation instead of change in rotation for displacement calculations
+  - Location tracking appears to work in random testing
+    - Displacement ± 2 inches
+- Tested multithreaded location tracking
+  - Variable appears not to replicate between threads

 ## TODO
 - Need to add controller config to `README.md`
   - Create diagrams